galasa-dev/galasa.dev/src/markdown-pages/docs/managers/docker-manager2.md

 title: "Docker Manager"
 ---

 This Manager is at Release level.
-You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>. <br>
+You can view the <a href="https://javadoc.galasa.dev/dev/galasa/docker/package-summary.html">Javadoc documentation for the Manager here</a>.
+The <a href="https://github.com/galasa-dev/managers/tree/main/galasa-managers-parent/galasa-managers-cloud-parent/dev.galasa.docker.manager.ivt">Docker Manager IVT</a> is available in the Manager repository in GitHub.<br>

 [Overview](#overview)<br>
 [Methods](#methods)<br>